 To help the IMV track which IMC-IMV messages go with which network connection and perform other connection management tasks, the TNCS chooses a network connection ID (represented by the TNC ConnectionID type) that identifies a particular network connection.
 This connection ID is local to the TNCS and not shared with the TNCC.
 It's like a socket descriptor in UNIX.
-When a network connection is created, the TNCS chooses a network connection ID and then passes network connection ID to the IMV as а parameter TNC IMV NotifyConnectionChange function with newState of TNC CONNECTION STATE CREATE.
+When a network connection is created, the TNCS chooses a network connection ID and then passes the network connection ID to the IMV as parameter with of TNC IMV NotifyConnectionChange function а newState TNC CONNECTION STATE CREATE.
 This informs the IMV that a new network connection has begun.
 The network connection ID then becomes valid.